E-621/pandas-challenge/README.md

 Pandas Challenge is a homework assignment designed to get me more comfortable with pandas navigation and pushing those results to github.

-Heros Of Pymoli is a fictional game that customers are encouraged to purchase items, that will enhance their playing experience.
-My assignment was to assit the fictional owners wtih key insights into the games purchasing data.
+Heros Of Pymoli is a fictional game that encourages customers to purchase items, that will enhance their playing experience.
+My assignment was to assit the fictional owners wtih developing key insights into the games purchasing data.